ADIOCLASSMATE/Bag-of-tricks-for-Transformers/exp/dual-rope/README.md

 ### Scaling behavior

-The effect of dual RoPE is mixed and ultimately negative at longer sequences.
-Under fixed-compute, the improvement grows from 0.0017 BPB at 1024 tokens to 0.0032 at 2048 tokens, but under fixed-tokens the 2048 improvement is near-zero (+0.0003), and at 4096 the method regresses under both regimes (+0.0087 fixed-compute, +0.0010 fixed-tokens).
-The growing fixed-compute benefit at 2048 is misleading — it reflects fewer training steps due to longer sequences rather than better per-token learning.
-The fixed-tokens regime, which equalizes data seen, tells the clearer story: the benefit vanishes by 2048 and turns negative by 4096.
-This is the opposite of the intended scaling: if the large-θ global layers provided useful long-range positional signals, the benefit should grow with sequence length.
+The effect of dual RoPE is mixed across sequence lengths.
+At 1024, the method is near-neutral: the fixed-compute delta is -0.0011 BPB and the fixed-tokens delta is -0.0006 BPB — both within noise.
+At 2048, the method shows a clear benefit: -0.0020 BPB under fixed-compute and -0.0052 BPB under fixed-tokens, indicating that the large-θ global layers provide useful long-range positional signals that the uniform θ=10K baseline cannot match.
+At 4096 under fixed-compute, the method regresses (+0.0044 BPB) — the per-iteration cost of longer sequences reduces the number of training steps, and the baseline's advantage in data volume (4.91B vs 4.94B tokens is a small difference) dominates.
+Under fixed-tokens at 4096, the method shows marginal improvement (-0.0018 BPB), suggesting the dual-rope mechanism itself remains neutral to slightly beneficial given equalized data.

+The strongest signal is at 2048, where the improvement is consistent and meaningful under both regimes.
+This intermediate sequence length appears to be the sweet spot: long enough to benefit from the coarse long-range signal of θ=1M, but not so long that the local precision loss in global layers overwhelms the gain.

-### Why partial rotation hurts under full causal attention
+### Why partial rotation is mixed without sliding windows

-The regression at longer sequences reveals a fundamental mismatch between partial RoPE and full causal attention.
 When 75% of head dimensions carry no positional encoding, the "global" layers lose fine-grained positional discrimination in most of their attention subspace.
 Under full causal attention, every layer must handle both local and long-range dependencies — there are no dedicated sliding-window layers to compensate for the lost local precision.
-Standard RoPE with θ=10K and 100% rotation provides consistent positional signals across all dimensions, which proves more valuable than the coarse long-range signal from θ=1M in a quarter of dimensions.
+At moderate sequence lengths (2048), the long-range benefit dominates, but at very long sequences (4096) the local precision loss catches up.
+Standard RoPE with θ=10K and 100% rotation provides consistent positional signals across all dimensions.

 ### Complementarity with hybrid attention

 In the full Gemma 4 design, dual RoPE is paired with a hybrid sliding-window attention pattern: sliding-window layers with full RoPE handle local precision, while global layers with partial RoPE handle long-range dependencies.
-This ablation isolates the RoPE change and shows that partial rotation is actively harmful when global layers must also perform precise local attention.
-The method likely requires the complementary attention pattern to be beneficial — the partial rotation is a feature only when the layer's attention is restricted to long-range interactions.
+This ablation isolates the RoPE change and shows that partial rotation provides a benefit at moderate sequence lengths (2048) even without the complementary attention pattern, but its advantage diminishes at longer sequences where local precision matters more.
+The method is likely to benefit further when paired with true sliding-window attention that restricts each layer to its appropriate positional range.

 ### Overhead

-Dual RoPE adds zero parameters and negligible runtime overhead across all sequence lengths.
-Wall-clock differences are within 1% of the baseline, confirming that changing RoPE frequencies does not affect the dominant attention matmul cost.
-The method is computationally free but provides no standalone benefit.
+Dual RoPE adds zero parameters and negligible runtime overhead.
+Wall-clock differences are within 1-2% of baseline across all sequence lengths (e.g., -1.2% at 2048, -1.0% at 4096), confirming that changing RoPE frequencies does not affect the dominant attention matmul cost.
+The method is computationally free.

 ### Verdict

-**Not beneficial in isolation.** Dual RoPE slightly helps at short sequences but regresses at longer ones, contradicting its design intent.
-The partial rotation in global layers removes positional information that full causal attention needs.
-The method's value depends on pairing with hybrid sliding-window attention — without that, it is at best neutral and at worst slightly harmful.
+**Modestly beneficial at moderate sequence lengths, but not a universal improvement.** Dual RoPE provides a clear -0.0052 FT BPB gain at sequence length 2048, but is near-neutral at 1024 and mixed/regressing at 4096.
+The benefit depends on sequence length and may be strongest when combined with the hybrid sliding-window attention pattern for which it was designed.
+As a standalone trick, it is a zero-cost improvement at 2048-token contexts but should not be applied blindly at all sequence lengths.

 ## Files

 - `train_gpt.py`: Training script (baseline + dual RoPE modification)
-- `dual-rope.json`: Experiment manifest
+- `dual-rope.json`: Experiment manifest (seq_len=1024)
+- `dual-rope-seq2048.json`: Experiment manifest (seq_len=2048)
+- `dual-rope-seq4096.json`: Experiment manifest (seq_len=4096)
 - `logs/`: Training output (automatically generated)